Guitar Chords

 Video blocked due to privacy settings

-You can play any chord on the guitar if you understand the CAGED system!
+Play any chord on the guitar using the CAGED system!

 Guitar chords are not like normal chords.
 If you use traditional music theory, the stave, and a piano, you’ll get easy-to-understand chords.